lclc/stratum-docs/protocol-specs.rst

 - id begins at 0 and every message has its unique id number
 - list and description of possible methods is below
 - params is an array, e.g.: [ "1myfirstaddress", "1mysecondaddress", "1andonemoreaddress" ]
+- params has to be sent, even when there are no parameters

 Response
 ````````